-Table 4 shows that all three groups, the mean scores of internet addiction in the post-test and
+Table 4 shows thatin all three groups, the mean scores of internet addiction in the post-test and follow-up stages have decreased more compared to the pre-test stage.

 Table 4.
 Mean and standard deviation of Internet addiction in sample people in groups